It’s often said that time is money, but I don’t think that’s precise enough.

 I keep a very minimalist home, with simple furniture and empty surfaces, accented by subtle decorations like a candle or two.
 Nothing is under the bed.
 The closets are half empty.
 I can pack a bag and fly to Hong Kong for two weeks without much thought.
 I could move out of this place in a weekend if I wanted to, and if a hurricane came and blew all my stuff away, it wouldn’t be a big deal.

 I’m not perfect, though.
 I have more shoes than I should have, at about 14 pairs.
-I probably don’t need five pairs of heeled sandals or three pairs of slipper shoes, for example, but that’s how many I have.
 But at least they are out of sight, tucked away in a closet.

 Keeping a very tight home lets me focus on what I want to do when I get home from work- exercise, write, cook, game, learn, travel, and relax.

 It creates a tremendous sense of freedom to just not have much physical stuff to think about.